Creating the Offer Letter

 • All offers of financial support must include a copy of or link to the “April 15 Resolution”.

 • The GA offer letter templates for "New" appointments include explanatory language regarding the April 15 Resolution and a link to the full text of the resolution.
-Please remember that the GEU contract requires the university to make offers to incoming GAs no later than April 1.
+Please remember that the GEU contract requires the University to make offers to incoming GAs no later than April 1.
 If you have any questions about this deadline or about implementing the April 15 Resolution, please reach out to The Graduate School.

 International GAs Admitted for a Spring Term